thewpsquad/squad-modules/readme.txt

 == Screenshots ==
 1. Plugin Dashboard - The [Squad Modules for Divi Builder](https://squadmodules.com/) dashboard for convenient module management and settings.
 2. Module Dashboard - The dashboard where you can manage and configure [Squad Modules for Divi Builder](https://squadmodules.com/) modules.
+3. Extensions Dashboard - The dashboard where you can manage and configure [Squad Modules for Divi Builder](https://squadmodules.com/) extensions.
-3. Module Selection in the Divi Builder - All modules are stored in a folder, so you can easily add a new module.
+4. Module Selection in the Divi Builder - All modules are stored in a folder, so you can easily add a new module.
-4. Advanced Divider Module - A preview of the Advanced Divider module, showcasing its features and customization options.
+5. Advanced Divider Module - A preview of the Advanced Divider module, showcasing its features and customization options.
-5. Before After Image Slider Module - A preview of the Before After Image Slider module, showcasing its features and customization options.
+6. Before After Image Slider Module - A preview of the Before After Image Slider module, showcasing its features and customization options.
-6. Business Hours Module - A preview of the Business Hours module, showcasing its features and customization options.
+7. Business Hours Module - A preview of the Business Hours module, showcasing its features and customization options.
-7. Dual Button Module - A preview of the Dual Button module, showcasing its features and customization options.
+8. Dual Button Module - A preview of the Dual Button module, showcasing its features and customization options.
-8. Flip Box Module - A preview of the Flip Box module, showcasing its features and customization options.
+9. Flip Box Module - A preview of the Flip Box module, showcasing its features and customization options.
-9. Image Mask Module - A preview of the Image Mask module, showcasing its features and customization options.
+10. Image Mask Module - A preview of the Image Mask module, showcasing its features and customization options.
-10. Lottie Module - A preview of the Lottie module, showcasing its features and customization options.
+11. Lottie Module - A preview of the Lottie module, showcasing its features and customization options.
-11. Typing Text Module - A preview of the Typing Text module, showcasing its features and customization options.
+12. Typing Text Module - A preview of the Typing Text module, showcasing its features and customization options.

 == Upgrade Notice ==
+= 1.2.0 =
+* Introduced the Image Gallery Module
+* Introduced the Form Styler: Contact Form 7
+* Introduced the Form Styler: WPForms
+* Introduced the Form Styler: Gravity Forms
+* Introduced the Extensions: Divi Library Shortcode, Font Upload, JSON Upload and SVG Upload
+* Improved: Business Hours, Post Grid modules

 = 1.1.0 =
 * Compatibility: Tested up to WordPress 6.3
 * Improved: Business Hours, Post Grid, Dual Button modules